luftaquila/fsk-energymeter/README.md

 ## Usage

 There are 2 operation modes in the FSK-EEM device.
-When the FSK-EEM is powered, it measures the LV supply voltage and decide the mode to run.
+When the FSK-EEM is in startup, it measures the LV supply voltage and decide the mode to run.

 ### Record mode
-If `VIN >= 6V`, the device enters the Record mode.
+If `VIN >= 6V` during startup, the device enters the Record mode.

 The device will measure HV voltage, HV current, LV voltage and the CPU temperature every 10 ms and save it to the file.

 ### USB mode
-If `VIN < 6V`, the device enters the USB mode.
+If `VIN < 6V` during startup, the device enters the USB mode.

 When plugged in, the FSK-EEM USB Mass Storage will appear on the host PC.
 It may took ~20 seconds to be mounted.
 See [Troubleshootings](https://github.com/luftaquila/fsk-energymeter?tab=readme-ov-file#1-fsk-eem-usb-mass-storage-takes-too-long-to-be-mounted-on-the-pc) for the details.